Sebazzz/financial-app/docs/Installation.md

 # Financial App installation guide

 This guide will help you in installation of the application.
-The application is a ASP.NET Core web application and will in the basis only require `libuv` and a SQL Server database server to get up and running.
+The application is a ASP.NET Core web application and will in the basis only require a SQL Server database server to get up and running.

 **Note:** This installation guide covers very basic installation, just enough to get the application up and running.
-It does *not* cover installation of the application as a systemd or Windows Service, nor setting it up behind any reverse proxy.
+It does _not_ cover installation of the application as a systemd or Windows Service, nor setting it up behind any reverse proxy.
 Please refer to [hosting as a Windows service](https://docs.microsoft.com/nl-nl/aspnet/core/hosting/windows-service), [hosting in Windows IIS](https://docs.microsoft.com/nl-nl/aspnet/core/publishing/iis?tabs=aspnetcore2x) or [hosting on Linux](https://docs.microsoft.com/nl-nl/aspnet/core/publishing/linuxproduction?tabs=aspnetcore2x) pages on the official Microsoft docs for more information.

 ## Getting a release

 Download a release from the [releases](https://github.com/Sebazzz/financial-app/releases) tab.
 You may also [build the application from sources](Building-from-sources.md) if you like.

 ## Prequisites

 To run the application you'Il need:

-* A virtual machine or Azure website to deploy it to.
+-   A virtual machine or Azure website to deploy it to.
-   * If using Windows, install on Windows Server 2012 or higher.
+    -   If using Windows, install on Windows Server 2012 or higher.
-   * If using Linux, install on Ubuntu 16.x or higher.
+    -   If using Linux, install on Ubuntu 16.x or higher.
-* Microsoft SQL Server for the database.
+-   Microsoft SQL Server for the database.
 The free SQL Server Express also works.
-* E-mail (SMTP) server if you want account recovery e-mails etc. to work
+-   E-mail (SMTP) server if you want account recovery e-mails etc. to work

 On Ubuntu install: